ric-clemente/Crypto_Sentiment_vs_Price/README.md

-## **INSTRUCTIONS**
+## **HOW TO USE**

-In order to run Crypto_Sentiment.ipynb you just need to install the packages first.
+In order to run Crypto_Sentiment.ipynb you just need to click the "Open in Colab" button at the top.

-You need to upload the datasets manually if you run in Google Colab
+You need to upload the datasets manually.

+## **ENVIRONMENT**

+Google Colaboratory
+Pandas
+Numpy
+Matplotlib
+Seaborn
+scikit-learn
+twitterscrapter 1.1
+nltk

 ## **CONTACT**